Why run a webinar during your raise?

 Step 6: Follow up with attendees

-After the webinar, follow up with your attendees, thank them for attending, and provide any additional resources or materials discussed during the webinar.
+After the event, follow up with your attendees, thank them for attending, and provide any additional resources or materials discussed during the event.

-We recommend posting an update on your Wefunder page with a recorded copy of your webinar, a big thank you, and a recap.
+We recommend posting an update on your Wefunder page with a recorded copy of your event, a big thank you, and a recap.

 Use this opportunity to strengthen your relationships with your investors and answer any additional questions they may have.